Book Tickets

 HMRC has deemed free admission at events to be an additional benefit to members and therefore we are unable to offer priority booking for members as a result.

 Guests who have ONE of the following documentation are entitled to one free carer ticket along with their full-price ticket.
 Any additional members of the party will need to purchase a full price ticket.
-Please show the relevant paperwork as well as suitable photo ID of the named recipient at Ticket Sales & Collections on arrival at the main entrance.
-Please email info@nationalmuseumsni.org to claim your ticket.
+Please note that you will be required to show the relevant paperwork as well as suitable photo ID of the named recipient as part of the check-in and admissions area when you arrive.
+Failure to provide this information may result in your admission being refused.

 • Entitlement to Disability Living Allowance for children under 16 or DLA/Personal Independent Payments (PIP) for those aged 16-64, either in the form of a letter stating that the benefit has been awarded, or the actual Allowance book.